mahoney1/_older_fab-samples-work/commpaper-README.md

 <a name="top"></a>

-# Introduction: Commercial Paper Tutorial & Samples
+# Commercial Paper Tutorial & Samples

+## Introduction

 This folder contains a structured set of smart contracts and application clients (ie. in a choice of languages, eg Node.JS, Java, Go etc) relating to *Commercial Paper*, a finance 'instrument' (in Global Finance).
 The sample contract also provide a range of queries to try out, to consolidate what you learn when you execute transactions during the tutorial.